Fire and rescue services

 More information:

-The Seychelles can experience severe weather, including:
+The Seychelles can experience severe weather, especially during the northwest monsoon season (December to March).
+This includes:

 The Seychelles isn't normally affected by cyclones.
-However, the wet season from December to February can bring:
+However, the wet season from December to March can bring:

 Call Seychelles Meteorological Services (+248) 4384 358 for weather updates.